LucasDelfino92/morrowindsharp/readme.md

 ![Banner](pictures/banner.jpg)

-## Important

-As of June 2022, this modlist will no longer be updated.
-At the moment of writing this, **rfuzzo**'s [**Morrowind++**](https://r-fuzzo.gitbook.io/morrowind++/) guide covers many mods featured in Morrowind Sharp, and more.

-Because his guide has a considerably different scope than the one presented here, Morrowind Sharp will remain on GitHub.
-I trust no pressing issues should be encountered by any using this guide.

 ## About

 **Morrowind Sharp** is a modular modlist for **The Elder Scrolls III: Morrowind**.
 It addresses a number of significant issues with the game: